Advance preparation for laptops

 brew install gcc

-The default version of GCC installed by Homebrew is currently gcc-13.
-Thus the correct command to use for calling the C/C++ compiler is gcc-13 or c++-13.
+The default version of GCC installed by Homebrew is currently gcc-14.
+Thus the correct command to use for calling the C/C++ compiler is gcc-14 or c++-14.
 These commands are located in /usr/local/bin, which should be in your PATH.
-Be aware that macOS has similar commands called gcc and c++ in /usr/bin, but gcc is just Clang in a gcc emulation mode, while c++ is a symlink to clang++.
+(Be aware that macOS Sonoma has similar, built-in commands called gcc and c++ in /usr/bin, but all such commands are straight-up copies of clang.
+Similarly, in earlier versions of macOS, gcc is just Clang in an emulation mode, while c++ is a symlink to clang++.)

 For those who would prefer to do the exercises with Apple Clang, instructions on how to install and use a compatible OpenMP library are here.
 Again, Homebrew is a very convenient source for obtaining the necessary software.
 If you are interested in enhancing your Homebrew installation with other useful tools, see the post "Setup a new Mac" or "Setup an Apple Silicon Mac" for suggestions.